alpha-yadav/DSA/readme.md

 This example shows a robust way to override both methods, ensuring consistency and good hash code distribution (using a common prime number-based technique).
 The `unchecked` keyword prevents overflow exceptions.
 Remember to handle `null` values appropriately within your `GetHashCode()` method for properties that could be null.
 For instance, using `?.GetHashCode()` or similar pattern can avoid `NullReferenceException`.

+#  Introduction to hash functions
+Hash functions are fundamental cryptographic primitives used in a wide variety of applications.
+At their core, they are mathematical functions that map data of arbitrary size to a fixed-size string of bytes, called a hash value or digest.
+This process is often described as "hashing" or "digesting" the input data.

+Here's a breakdown of key aspects of hash functions:

+**Key Properties:**

+* **Deterministic:**  The same input will *always* produce the same output.
+This is crucial for consistency and predictability.
+* **One-way function:**  It's computationally infeasible to reverse the process – to determine the original input from the hash value alone.
+This is the foundation of their security.
+* **Collision resistance:**  It should be extremely difficult to find two different inputs that produce the same hash value (a collision).
+Strong hash functions make finding collisions computationally impractical.
+* **Uniformity:** The output should be uniformly distributed across the entire output space, meaning each possible hash value is equally likely.
+This helps prevent biases that could be exploited.
+* **Avalanche effect:** A small change in the input should result in a large change in the output.
+This adds to the security and ensures that even subtle alterations are easily detectable.

+**How Hash Functions Work (Simplified):**

+While the specific algorithms are complex, the basic idea is that the input data is processed through a series of mathematical operations (often involving bitwise manipulations, modular arithmetic, and permutations) to generate the fixed-size hash.
+The number of operations and their complexity define the strength and security of the hash function.

+**Examples of Hash Functions:**

+* **MD5 (Message Digest Algorithm 5):**  Older algorithm, now considered cryptographically broken due to discovered vulnerabilities and collision attacks.
+Should not be used for security-sensitive applications.
+* **SHA-1 (Secure Hash Algorithm 1):**  Also considered cryptographically broken and should be avoided for new applications.
+* **SHA-256 and SHA-512 (Secure Hash Algorithm 2):**  Widely used and generally considered secure, part of the SHA-2 family.
+SHA-512 produces a larger hash (512 bits) offering potentially higher security.
+* **SHA-3 (Secure Hash Algorithm 3):**  A more recent and distinct algorithm from SHA-2, designed with different principles and offering alternative security guarantees.
+* **Blake2 and Blake3:**  Modern, high-performance hash functions often favored for speed and efficiency.

+**Applications of Hash Functions:**

+Hash functions are ubiquitous in computer science and security:

+* **Data integrity verification:** Checking if a file has been altered since it was last hashed.
+* **Password storage:**  Storing password hashes instead of plain text passwords significantly enhances security.
+* **Digital signatures:** Ensuring the authenticity and integrity of digital documents.
+* **Blockchain technology:**  Securing transactions and maintaining the integrity of the blockchain.
+* **Data structures:**  Hash tables use hash functions to efficiently store and retrieve data.
+* **Checksums and error detection:**  Detecting errors in data transmission or storage.

+**Choosing a Hash Function:**

+The choice of hash function depends on the specific application and security requirements.
+For new applications, it is crucial to use a cryptographically secure hash function that is currently considered strong and not susceptible to known attacks.
+Outdated algorithms should be avoided.
+Consult up-to-date cryptographic standards and best practices when making a selection.